One of the main challenges of genealogical research is finding just where to look for one's ancestores.

 - Map My Family Tree™ shows the geographical distribution and migration patterns that shaped the family's history.

-(Reunion 10 has internet search capabilities that will likely make other software companies cry!)
+(Reunion 10 and greater have Internet search capabilities that will likely make other software companies cry!)

 *Roots Magic For over 20 years, RootsMagic, Inc. has been creating computer software with a special purpose- to unite families.
 One of our earliest products- the popular "Family Origins" software, introduced thousands of people to the joy and excitement of family history.